Contributing writers

 Deanne Stillman

 Deanne Stillman has written several acclaimed books of literary nonfiction, including “Twentynine Palms,” an LA Times “best book of the year” which Hunter Thompson called “a strange and brilliant story by an important American writer”; “Mustang,” an LA Times “best book of the year,” in audio with Frances Fisher, Anjelica Huston, John Densmore, and others; “Desert Reckoning,” based on a Rolling Stone piece, Spur and LA Press Club Award winner; and “Blood Brothers,” which received raves from Kirkus to True West Magazine and was excerpted in Newsweek.
 Her essays have appeared in the Washington Monthly, UK Independent, LA Review of Books, NY Times, and elsewhere, and her plays have been produced and won prizes around the country.
+And she’s a founder of the UC Riverside-Palm Desert MFA Low Residency Creative Writing Program, where she taught for 13 years.

 David L. Ulin